Skip to main content

 This unique game combines bumper cars, lacrosse and basketball into one fun and challenging experience called WhirlyBall.
 You and your teens will love slamming into each other while trying to catch a ball and make a basket.
 While outside food is not allowed, you can purchase gourmet pizza, appetizers, salads and desserts on-site.
 Just make sure you plan ahead — food orders must be placed at least three business days in advance.

-Cost: This activity is a bit spendy.
+Cost: This activity is spendy.
 Why not bring another family along and split the cost?
-For 6–10 people, an hour and a half of WhirlyBall is $358.50 (50 percent deposit is required when you make the reservation).
+For 6–10 people, 90 minutes of WhirlyBall is $358.50 (50 percent deposit is required when you make the reservation).

 Location: 23401 Hwy.
 99, Edmonds